 Primary outcome: Changes in costs associated with implementing the bundle relative to changes in health benefits (incremental cost effectiveness ratio).

 Ethics and trial registration

 Research ethics approval has been obtained from the UnitingCare Health Human Research Ethics Committee (Approval 1413) and the QUT Human Research Ethics Committee (Approval 1400000828).
 The trial is registered with the Australian New Zealand Clinical Trial Registry (ACTRN12615000325505).

 The randomised controlled trial study design

-The REACH trial uses a stepped-wedge randomised trial design.
-This design means that all participating hospitals receive the bundle intervention and will act as their own control, with analysis undertaken of the change within each hospital before and after the intervention.
-The timing (and hence duration) of the intervention will be randomised by hospital to minimise bias.
-All hospitals have a 4 week establishment period, followed by an 8 week control period for baseline data collection, and a varying intervention period of between 20 and 50 weeks.
+The REACH trial used a stepped-wedge randomised trial design.
+This design meant that all participating hospitals received the bundle intervention and acted as their own control, with analysis undertaken of the change within each hospital before and after the intervention.
+The timing (and hence duration) of the intervention was randomised by hospital to minimise bias.
+All hospitals had a 4 week establishment period, followed by an 8 week control period for baseline data collection, and a varying intervention period of between 20 and 50 weeks.